andi-jo/ML_projection_toolbox/README.md

 # ML_projection_toolbox
 Simple Python wrapper for machine learning models in the context of lead-lag projection modelling.

-Questions, comments and bug reports can be sent to andreas.joseph@bankofengland.co.uk.

 MACHINE LEARNING WRAPPER for projection analyses
 ------------------------------------------------